zeno-wkc/twitter-login-layout/README.md

 # Exercise 1
 ## Created by: WONG
-## Description: This login page created with Next.js
+## Description: This Twitter login page was created with Next.js